Translational Sensory and Circadian Neuroscience

 Understanding and modifying light exposure in the real world

-Light being a major influence on the human circadian system – and specifically its associated negative effects in the evening and a night – the modification of light exposure is an interesting target for interventions.
+Light being a major influence on the human circadian system – and specifically its associated negative effects in the evening and night – the modification of light exposure is an interesting target for interventions.
 We are interested in understanding not only the statistical structure of light exposure across different populations, but also developing cost-effective ways of manipulating light exposure in a personalised fashion.
 As the circadian system and sleep are intimately linked to mental and physical health, understanding the pathways that control this sleep is a key puzzle to promoting health and well-being.

 Non-canonical light-sensitive pathways in humans